Hive offers 6 different ways to view a Hive project and this will give you an overview of each:

 Each layout can be helpful depending on what your team is working on and how you like to organize your work.
 So how do you know which one to choose?

 In this article, we'll provide guidance on the pros and cons of each layout.
 So that the next time you make a project you can choose your layout with confidence.

-In status view, all of your project's action cards are organized in lists that each represents a "status" in your workflow.
+In status view, all of your project's action cards are organized in lists that each represent a "status" in your workflow.
 Your actions move horizontally across the lists from unstarted to completed.
-You can customize the lists to fit your team's exact specifications.
+You can customize the status columns to fit your team's exact specifications.